Mr J Blaber

 English and Maths homework is set on a Thursday and is due back in on the following Tuesday.

-New spellings are set on a Friday and should to be practiced at home each night in preparation for a spellings test the following Friday.
+New spellings are set on a Friday and should to be practised at home each night in preparation for a spellings test the following Friday.

-Don't forget Doodle Maths and Times Tables Rock Stars too.
+Don't forget Doodle Maths, English, Spelling and Times Tables as well as Times Tables Rock Stars too.
 These are great opportunities to challenge your maths skills at home!

 In Maple class we are very excited about improving our reading and comprehension by reading every day both at home and at school.